-Rep. David A. Welter (R-75) sponsored three bills in the second quarter of 2019, five less than the average Illinois state representative, and was added as a co-sponsor on 37 bills, 10 less than the average, according to a Chicago City Wire analysis of data made available by the Illinois General Assembly.
+Rep. David A. Welter (R-75) sponsored three bills in the second quarter of 2019, five less than the average Illinois state representative, and was added as a co-sponsor on 37 bills, 10 less than the average, according to a Grundy Reporter analysis of data made available by the Illinois General Assembly.

 During the second quarter, 117 representatives sponsored legislation, with Rep. Jay Hoffman (D-113) sponsoring the most with 36 bills.
 There were 120 representatives that co-sponsored legislation, with Rep. Elizabeth Hernandez (D-24) co-sponsoring 129 bills, more than any other representative.